 2) I Feel Pretty

-The premise of this film was certainly enough to get people riled up: A woman named Renee (Amy Schumer) struggles with her body image until one day she takes a spill and wakes up with a newfound, ironclad sense of confidence.
-It’s a formula that peaked in the ’80s and ’90s to be sure, and critics called out the movie’s message of superficiality over acceptance and self-love, but I Feel Pretty quietly calls out how people treat women who assert that they’re beautiful no matter what.
-Beyond that premise, I Feel Pretty does have some comedic moments, thanks to fellow standup Rory Scovel as Renee’s love interest and supporting work from Aidy Bryant and Busy Phillips.
+The premise of this film was certainly enough to get people riled up.
+Renee (Amy Schumer) struggles with her body image until one day she falls and wakes up with newfound, ironclad confidence.
+This formula peaked in the ’80s and ’90s for sure, and critics called out the movie’s message of superficiality over acceptance and self-love.
+However, I Feel Pretty quietly calls out how people treat women who assert they’re beautiful no matter what.
+Beyond that premise, this new release on Showtime does have some comedic moments, thanks to fellow standup Rory Scovel as Renee’s love interest and supporting work from Aidy Bryant and Busy Philips.

 3) The House of Tomorrow

-Asa Butterfield (Sex Education) stars as a young man who lives a sheltered life in a geodesic dome with his grandmother (Ellen Burstyn), but his worldview is expanded when he meets a musician his age (Hereditary’s Alex Wolff) who introduces him to punk music—and friendship.
-The film goes beyond an easy “this song will change your life” premise, instead focusing on the genuine friendship between the two boys.
-But it also tries to thread the needle from architect Buckminster Fuller to punk rock, which, why not?
+Asa Butterfield (Sex Education) stars as a young man who lives a sheltered life in a geodesic dome with his grandmother (Ellen Burstyn).
+However, his worldview expands when he meets a musician his age (Hereditary’s Alex Wolff) who introduces him to punk music—and friendship.
+The film goes beyond an easy “this song will change your life” premise.
+Instead, it focuses on the genuine friendship between the two boys.
+Plus, it also tries to thread the needle from architect Buckminster Fuller to punk rock, which, why not?

 4) The Death of Stalin

 Armando Iannucci perfected the bumbling power struggle with Veep, and he funnels that talent into an ensemble satire about Joseph Stalin.
-After the Russian dictator 1953’s death, his inner circle—including Steve Buscemi, Michael Palin, and Jeffrey Tambor—bumbles around trying to figure out who’s next, alternately grieving and plotting.
+After the Russian dictator 1953’s death, his inner circle—including Steve Buscemi, Michael Palin, and Jeffrey Tambor—tries to figure out who’s next, alternately grieving and plotting.

 5) Blood Fest

 Rooster Teeth’s Blood Fest is a tribute to horror movies, and it’s hoping you get the references.
-Directed by and starring Owen Egerton, Blood Fest, which debuted at SXSW 2018, is for the horror heads, those who know all the conventions of the genre, who obsess over films and directors.
-In Blood Fest, that is embodied by three friends: Dax (Robbie Kay), Sam (Seychelle Gabriel), and Krill (Jacob Batalon).
-Dax has had an obsession with horror since his mother was murdered on Halloween night by one of his father’s deranged patients.
-He’s secured tickets to Blood Fest, the horror festival at the heart of Blood Fest, but his dad (Tate Donovan) forbids him from going, citing horror’s negative influence.
+Owen Egerton directs and stars in Blood Fest, which debuted at SXSW 2018.
+This new-to-Showtime film is for the horror heads, those who know all the conventions of the genre, who obsess over films and directors.
+Three friends embody that in Blood Fest: Dax (Robbie Kay), Sam (Seychelle Gabriel), and Krill (Jacob Batalon).
+Dax has had an obsession with horror since one of his father’s deranged patients murdered his mother on Halloween night.
+He secured tickets to Blood Fest, the horror festival at the heart of Blood Fest, but his dad (Tate Donovan) forbids him from going, citing horror’s negative influence.